CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 1. Types present a learning curve which aren’t present in other statically typed languages.
 2. Types often overshadow the underlying business logic, since they present a large amount of logic on their own.

 Both of these problems aren’t existent in Luau.
-In Luau, types are simple, while also providing sweet autocomplete and strong typechecking - adhering to the Lua philosophy of power with simplicity.
-Community-made tooling also tries to stick to this philosophy, leading to a killer alternative to JavaScript’s simplicity, which many prefer the language for.
+In Luau, types are simple by design, while also providing sweet autocomplete and strong typechecking - adhering to the Lua philosophy of power through simplicity.
+Community-made tooling also tries to stick to this philosophy, leading to a strong competition to JavaScript in terms simplicity, which many prefer the language for.

-A good example of simplicity in Luau types is this following generic type for excluding a type from a list of compatible ones:
+A simple example of this in Luau types is this following generic type for excluding a type from a list of compatible ones:

 ```ts
 type ExcludeTypes<T, U> = T extends U ? never : T;